 - you've had a heavy bleed

-Go to your nearest accident and emergency (A&E) department if you have very heavy bleeding or bleeding that won't stop.
+Go to A&E if you have very heavy bleeding or bleeding that does not stop.

 Treatment and lifestyle advice for von Willebrand disease

-There's currently no cure for VWD, but the condition can usually be controlled with medicines and some simple lifestyle measures.
+There's currently no cure for VWD, but it can usually be controlled with medicines and some simple lifestyle measures.

 Treating and preventing bleeds

-If you have a bleed, applying pressure to the wound (or pinching the soft part of your nose if you have a nosebleed) for a few minutes may be all you need to do.
+If you're bleeding, applying pressure to the wound (or pinching the soft part of your nose if you have a nosebleed) for a few minutes may be all you need to do.

 Your doctor may also give you medicine to help stop bleeding when it happens.

-There are three main medicines that can help stop bleeds:
+There are 3 main medicines that can help stop bleeds: